johnhayn-es/johnhayn-es/work/ep-timesheets.md

 layout: post
 ---

-## TL;DR
+### TL;DR
 I implemented a new discovery project to help a delivery-focused team deliver a novel timesheets product, tailored specifically to UK film and television production.

+As a result:
-Now 75% of timesheets (about 1500 per week) are completed and submitted in less than 5 minutes and our product-satisfaction scores are at an all-time high.
+* 75% of timesheets (about 1500 per week) are completed and submitted in less than 5 minutes
+* Our product-satisfaction scores are at an all-time high.
+* We have captured and prioritised nearly 900 user stories and mapped them across 50 jobs-to-be-done in a relational research system

 ![Image Description](https://johnhaynesportfolio.s3.eu-west-2.amazonaws.com/app--notifications--messages+grey.png)

-## Background
+# Background
 Our strategy was to build a global production finance suite, enabling large studios (like Disney, Netflix, Apple) to hire, manage and pay everyone working across their productions - anywhere in the world.
 The product vision was simple; roll out our market-leading production management platform gloablly, then connect it to (interchangable) local payroll service(s) to enable us quickly roll out to new international markets.

 Outside of the US & Canada, the UK is the largest territory for Film and Television production spend.
 Our US counterparts already have timesheets software - but the UK and US workflows are very different and it was decided that we would invest in building a novel service, rather than tailoring the US offering for a UK audience.

 ### Challenges:
-Three key challenges stood in our way:
 * **Users weren't getting on with our existing timesheets** product; crew (completing timesheets) found it particularly hard to use
 * Production teams were constantly needing to **override incorrect calculations** and, with a new PACT/BECTU (film and tv unions) agreement on the table - we needed to completely revise the underlying calculations engine
 * **A number of large contracts were up for renewal** and we needed to work quickly in order to retain current business

-Another challenge was the shape of the team.
+* Another challenge was the shape of the team.
 I re-joined the company just as this project was due to kick off and my team consisted of myself (Lead Product Designer), two product managers (each with their own squad of developers) and two product owners (one to work with each of the PMs).
 As per the org chart, the team was incredibly delivery-focused.
 While they were all excellent generalists, conducting research was not a core skill for anyone on the team.

-It was clear that we'd need to address this skills gap in order to move at the required pace.

 ### Objectives
 After much consideration we settled on the following objectives for this project: